Frequently Asked Questions

 What are start-up grants?

-Start-up grants were designed to ensure that every Black Teacher Leader has sufficient capital to launch their microschool and begin from a place of abundance.
+BWF Start-up grant program is designed to ensure School Founders have sufficient capital to launch their microschool and begin from a place of abundance.
 We want educators to feel secure, knowing that if they do their part, funding will be waiting for them, without the need to work multiple jobs or undercompensate themselves during the first year of operation.

 Who is eligible to apply for start-up grants?

-In order to qualify for a start-up grant from Black Wildflowers Fund, at least one of the founders of your school must identify as Black.
-You must also be in the later stages of your School Start-up Journey, formally affiliated with Wildflower Schools, and be recognized as a 502(c)(3) organization.
+In order to qualify for start-up funding from Black Wildflowers Fund, you must demonstrate a proven track record of supporting students furthest from opportunity and your school must serve an ethnically and socio-economic diverse community.
+You should also be in the final stages of your School Start-up Journey, formally affiliated with Wildflower Schools, and be recognized as a 501(c)(3) organization.

 What does it mean to be “formally affiliated” with Wildflower Schools?